joric/arduino-bitcoin-miner/README.md

 According to [Mining Profitability Calculator](https://www.cryptocompare.com/mining/calculator/) it's 1.5 TH/s for $1 a day or 42 TH/s for 1 BTC a year (numbers may vary), so:

-* At 150 hashes a second per Arduino, mining one dollar a day would need 10 billion Arduinos.
+* At 150 hashes a second per Arduino, mining one dollar a day would need 10 billion Arduinos
-* Pro Micro consumes 200 mA, 10 billion will need 2 gigawatts, slightly more than Dr. Brown needed for a time machine.
+* Pro Micro consumes 200 mA, mining $1 a day with 10 billion Arduinos rig will need 2 gigawatts of power (Great Scott!)
-* With an average price $0.2 per kWh the 2 gigawatt rig will cost you about $10M a day (minus one dollar).
+* With an average price $0.2 per kWh mining $1 a day will cost you about $10M a day (minus one dollar you made)
-* If you prefer a single AVR chip, mining 1 Bitcoin on ATmega32U4 will theoretically take about 280 billion years.
+* If you prefer a single AVR chip, mining 1 Bitcoin on ATmega32U4 will theoretically take about 280 billion years

 ## Emulator